apereo/cas/cas-server-documentation/installation/Couchbase-Service-Management.md

 The following settings are available:

 {% highlight properties %}
-ticketreg.couchbase.nodes=
+svcreg.couchbase.nodes=
-ticketreg.couchbase.bucket=
+svcreg.couchbase.bucket=
-ticketreg.couchbase.password=
+svcreg.couchbase.password=
 {% endhighlight %}

-The Couchbase integration currently assumes that the ticket registries are stored in their own buckets.
+The Couchbase integration currently assumes that the service registries are stored in their own buckets.
 Optionally set passwords for the buckets, optionally setup redundancy and replication as per normal Couchbase configuration.